Gingerthistle logo

 Many years ago, when Ben and I felt ready to share our music with the public, we tried at length, with no luck, to come up with a name that fit and inspired us both.
 So I sat down one day and begin to write combinations of words that sounded nice and had positive connotations.
 When I tried ginger and thistle together, I liked the combination very much --- the soft sound of the spoken words suggest the trickling of a brook, or a whispering breeze bearing, perhaps, a hint of wildflowers...

-At any rate, Ben liked it, so Gingerthistle we became.
+So Gingerthistle we became.
 Ginger, a country spice, and thistle, a country flower --- worthy symbols of the folk music we love.

 --Becky